-Additionally, the campaign also caught the attention of the marketing industry, earning a Platinum MarCom Award and the honor of being named the Integrated B2C Marketing Campaign of the year by the DFW chapter of the American Marketing Association.
-Our Snoozetern effort was also a finalist for Digiday’s Content Marketing Awards in the Best Branded B2C Content Site category.
+Additionally, the campaign also caught the attention of the marketing industry, earning a Platinum MarCom Award and the honor of being named the Integrated B2C Marketing Campaign of the year by the American Marketing Association’s Dallas chapter.
+Jackson Spalding’s Snoozetern effort was also a finalist for Digiday’s Content Marketing Awards in the Best Branded B2C Content Site category.

 So, what can we learn from Mattress Firm’s viral snooze-success?